High-dimensional fillings in Heisenberg groups: Abstract

 \section{Abstract}

 We use intersections with horizontal manifolds to show that high-dimensional cycles in the Heisenberg group can be approximated efficiently by simplicial cycles.
-This lets us calculate all of the higher-order Dehn functions of the Heisenberg groups.
-By applying a similar technique to general nilpotent Lie groups with lattices, we recover a Sobolev inequality of Varopoulos.
+This lets us calculate all of the higher-order Dehn functions of the Heisenberg groups, thus proving a conjecture of Gromov.